Relational dynamics in axion-de Sitter universes: Introduction

 \textbf{Structure:} In Sec. \ref{sec:review} we provide a lightning review about the axion-dS universes.
-In Sec. \ref{sec:CV} we study the CV proposal.
-We emphasize the role of anchoring complexity extremal surfaces to the observer, how they would connect with the Euclidean wormhole, and discuss the effects of the axion charge on the evolution of the complexity proposals.
-In Sec \ref{sec:CAny}, we investigate the CAny proposal using CMC slices as evaluation regions for the codimension-1 observables, and the resulting modification on the rate of growth as the mean curvature increases.
+In Sec. \ref{sec:CV} we study the maximal codimension-one volume anchored with respect to the pair of observers, and we discuss the effects of the axion charge on the evolution of the volume.
+In Sec \ref{sec:CAny}, we investigate more general codimension-one curvature-invariants observables using CMC slices covariantly define the extremal surfaces, and the resulting modification on the rate of growth as the mean curvature increases.
 Finally, Sec. \ref{sec:Discussion} includes a summary of the manuscript and some future directions.
+For the convenience of the reader, we also include App. \ref{app:notation} with a summary of the notation in our work.